Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 "What If".
 God damn it!
 It's just so... gah

 "I Want My Innocence Back."
 The title alone can and does hurt.

 The song can easily be seen as horrifying, as well.

-"Gothic Lolita", for any survivor of sexual abuse but more importantly for Emilie herself, but she does want to do it live in the future.
+"Gothic Lolita", for any survivor of sexual abuse but more importantly for Emilie herself.
+While she hasn't done it on stage, she does want to do it live in the future.

 Her cover of "Asleep" counts.

 "Liar", especially remixed (Angelspit and Metalocalypse) is flat out this, especially played right after one another.

 "The Art of Suicide."

 The ending of "Take the Pill", from Fight Like a Girl.
 Most of the song is "standard" and often angry or scary, but right at the end it becomes just gentle, tinkling, quiet music.
 You realise that what's happened is she's taken the pill and been subdued, with all the effects the song had been talking about earier.

 "What Will I Remember" is kind of beautiful and tear jerking in it's softness and insecurity.